 Incumbent Town Meeting Members

-Incumbent Town Meeting Members who intend to run for re-election must notify the Town Clerk by signing and returning the Intention Letter that by January 24, 2017.
+Incumbent Town Meeting Members who intend to run for re-election must notify the Town Clerk by signing and returning the Intention Letter 70 days before the Annual Town Election (General Bylaws §30-110 A(1)).
 Missing the return deadline means having to collect signatures on nomination papers.

 New Candidates for Town Meeting Member